EthanNorton/SWEskills/README.md

 ### 2. Learning Scalability and Performance

 - **Designing Data-Intensive Applications**:
-  - **Research Article**: "Architectural Patterns and Techniques for Scalable, Reliable, and Maintainable Applications" by Martin Fowler
+  - **Topics**: "Architectural Patterns and Techniques for Scalable, Reliable, and Maintainable Applications" by Martin Fowler
   - **Practice**: Understand the architecture of scalable systems and how to handle large datasets efficiently.

 - **High Performance Browser Networking**:
-  - **Research Article**: "Performance Optimization Strategies for Web Applications" by Ilya Grigorik
+  - **Topics**: "Performance Optimization Strategies for Web Applications" by Ilya Grigorik
   - **Practice**: Learn performance optimization techniques, especially for web applications.

 - **Performance Profiling and Optimization**: